The big news is out! The Nintendo Switch is coming, and if their trailer is any indication – the era of Nintendo esports is beginning.

 With that comes Smash

-The Smash community prefers in person intereactions over online.
-Sure, it’s the fact that it is lagless experience, but being able to sit next to someone and talk and interact - it creates a fun environment that cannot be replicated easily.
+The Smash community prefers in-person interactions online.
+Sure, it’s the fact that it is lagless experience, but being able to sit next to someone and talk and interact – it creates a fun environment that cannot be replicated easily.